alexbrinza2001/Snowboard-Game/README.md

 <h1>Snowboarder game</h1>

-<h2>A game in which you control a snowboarder goinng up and down the slopes, trying not to fall.</h2>
+<h2>A game in which you control a snowboarder going up and down the slopes, trying not to fall.</h2>

 <h2>Game Mechanics
   <p></p>